Orientation

 The core concept is the confused deputy problem - a well-known pattern in computer security.

 Lab 3.1 (Helpful Tool) demonstrates this directly: the assistant has tools - some visible in the Context Trace, but there may be more.
 Your first job is to discover what the assistant can really do.
 Then you social-engineer it into using a capability it's not supposed to.
-The model has no way to verify authorization - the restriction is just text.
+The model has no built-in way to enforce authorization.
+The restriction is just text it can follow or ignore, with nothing in code stopping it.

 The AI Kill Chain

-Rehberger identified a three-step attack pattern that appears across nearly every agent vulnerability - ChatGPT Operator, Devin, GitHub Copilot, Amazon Q:
+Rehberger documented a recurring three-step attack pattern across multiple agent vulnerabilities, including ChatGPT Operator, Devin, GitHub Copilot, and Amazon Q:

 Via document, web page, code comment, email, or any untrusted data source